 We live in an artificial world where humans are misleading by the fact that what we see, feel, touch, smell, and taste are the most real things in the world.
 This version of the world according to Aristotle has been misleading and is today playing as the root cause of Racial discrimination and gender inequality.
 The answer to questions like why do we think what we think and why do we do what we do or what is the nature of reality itself is fundamental to the interpretation of the world and everything around it.
 To address the various challenges the world is facing today like the above mentioned few, it is important to understand various branches of philosophy as we prepare to deal with the root cause of the many issues around the world.The branch of philosophy that studies the nature of reality is referred to as METAPHYSICS.
 Different people view reality differently, for example, the color that you will refer to as red might be something else for a color blind person same with taste when you are normal and when you are sick.
 With this how therefore can we trust our senses to interpret our version of the world?
 Do we know anything at all? if yes how do we know the things we know?
 The branch of philosophy that answer the question about Knowing is referred to as EPISTEMOLOGY.
 When all is known how do we then know if we are wrong or right?
 The branch of philosophy dealing with this aspect is referred to as the VALUE THEORY which is sub divided into ETHICS which is the study of how we live with one another and AESTHETICS which is the study of beauty.
 At the metaphysical level, we also have ONTOLOGY which is the study of beings and answer question regarding your identity, personhood and the existence of God.
 The philosopher’s tool box is well recognize is Logic but the dominant logical reason has ever been weak because of the poor understand and interpretation of another world view in metaphysics in addition to many silence assumptions that come packaged in such logic.

-A Program theory is a well-documented problem in a society to be solved and has been articulated in the submitted proposal for funding.
+A Program theory is a well-documented problem in a society to be solved that has been articulated in the submitted proposal for funding.
 This articulation, form the basis of evaluation especially in projects without any baseline assessment or situational analysis.
 A theory of change is simply a diagrammatic representation of complex pathways that will lead to the expected change of the problem.
-These two concepts are used interchangeably by many which sometimes leave beginners with some degree of confusion.
-Another form of confusion in Monitoring and Evaluation comes from understanding the differences between outcomes and impacts which are also used interchangeably but differ in that the impact of a project is the sum of the outcomes of that project + findings from additional research directed toward the observed change minus the effort of other doing similar work with the aim of solving the same problem while outcome could be short term (change in learning), intermediate (project change-related to action taken) and long-term (observed change in the problem which can be attributed to the project with taking into consideration the effort of others).
-It is only by acknowledging the effort of others that you can measure the impact of your work by attributing some of the long-term outcomes to your activities but the complex nature of our society and the existing competition among different stakeholder make it difficult for impact measurement.
+These two concepts are used interchangeably by many which sometimes leave beginners to be confused.
+Another form of confusion in Monitoring and Evaluation comes from understanding the differences between outcomes and impacts which are also used interchangeably.
+They differ in that, the impact of a project is the sum of the outcomes from direct implementation of the project plus findings from additional research directed toward the observed change minus the effort of others doing similar work with the same objectives.
+Outcomes, on the other hand, could be classified as short-term (project change related to learning ), intermediate (project change-related to action taken) and long-term (observed change in the problem which can be attributed to the project with taking into consideration the effort of others).
+It is only by acknowledging the effort of others that you can confidently measure the impact of your project by attributing some of the long-term outcomes to your activities but the complex nature of our society and the existing competition among different stakeholder make it difficult for impact measurement.
 Haven said this what organization can confidently measure are attributed impact which cannot be narrow down to a single effort.

 The focus of many beginners in the M&E space is on a Logic framework especially when developing an M&E Plan for projects but it is worth noting that the starting point for a Logic model is to developing a Theory of change which gives a near true picture of what will happen when the project is implemented.
 Theory of change is a complex and messy logic model that takes into consideration all the possible pathways toward achieving your intended outcomes and it is easily summarised and presented in a logical framework to ease communication and understanding.
 A good Logic framework should match Theory of change to the mission of an organisation which then determine the available input directed toward the participants/audiences so as to carve out the activities to be carried in the project.
 This then form the basis of the project outcomes and subsequently an evaluation plan to determine if the proposed outcomes are achieved or not.